-Finally, during the first nine months of implementation, in consultation with the MEI and other line institutions, EU PRO Plus will review existing tools and data bases of development interventions at the
+Finally, during the first nine months of implementation, in consultation with the MEI and other line institutions, EU PRO Plus will review existing tools and data bases of development interventions at the local and regional level in order to identify information gaps.

-How the territories that will implement territorial mechanisms, primarily Integrated territorial Investments, will be selected

-&lt;sup>160 The Programme's communication activities will also target line national institutions, and other key stakeholders, to ensure local and regional level in order to identify information gaps.
 This Review will in particular consider the information needs related for introduction of the ISTD approach.

+175 How the territories that will implement territorial mechanisms, primarily Integrated territorial Investments, will be selected

+176 The Programme's communication activities will also target line national institutions, and other key stakeholders, to ensure

-&lt;sup>161 Subject to situation related to the COVID-19 pandemic, the Programme will consider conduct of online workshops if in-person workshops are not feasible
+177 Subject to situation related to the COVID-19 pandemic, the Programme will consider conduct of online workshops if in-person workshops are not feasible

-&lt;sup>162 If possible, based on assessment of the health situation
+178 If possible, based on assessment of the health situation